Academic studies about Wikipedia: Obtaining administratorship

 In 2008, researchers from Carnegie Mellon University devised a probit model of English Wikipedia editors who had successfully passed the peer review process to become admins.
 Using only Wikipedia metadata, including the text of edit summaries, their model was 74.8% accurate in predicting successful candidates.

 The paper observed that despite protestations to the contrary, "in many ways election to admin is a promotion, distinguishing an elite core group from the large mass of editors."
 Consequently, the paper used policy capture—a method that compares nominally important attributes to those that actually lead to promotion in a work environment.

 The overall success rate for promotion decreased from 75% in 2005, to 53% in 2006, and to 42% in 2007.
 This sudden increase in failure rate was attributed to a higher standard that recently promoted administrators had to meet, and supported by anecdotal evidence from another recent study quoting some early admins who have expressed doubt that they would pass muster if their election (RfA) were held recently.
 In light of these developments the study argued that:

-Contrary to expectations perhaps, "running" for administrator multiple times is detrimental to the candidate's chance of success.
+Contrary to expectations, "running" for administrator multiple times is detrimental to the candidate's chance of success.
 Each subsequent attempt has a 14.8% lower chance of success than the previous one.
 Length of participation in the project makes only a small contribution to the chance of a successful RfA.